Counting and effective rigidity in algebra and geometry

-Lemmas \ref{lem:integralbasisbound}, \ref{lem:thetabound}, and the conductor-discriminant formula imply that the relative discriminant $\Delta_{L/k}$ has norm less than the bound given in the proposition's statement.
-The first assertion of the theorem now follows from the Albert--Brauer--Hasse--Noether theorem, which implies that $B^\prime$ admits an embedding of $L/k$ whereas $B$ does not.
-The second assertion follows from straightforward modifications of the ideas used to prove the first assertion. \end{proof}
+Lemmas \ref{lem:integralbasisbound}, \ref{lem:thetabound}, and the conductor-discriminant formula imply that the relative discriminant $\Delta_{L/k}$ has norm less than the bound given in the theorem's statement.
+The proof of the theorem now follows from the Albert--Brauer--Hasse--Noether theorem, which implies that $B^\prime$ admits an embedding of $L/k$ whereas $B$ does not. \end{proof}